CLL80/bluprint/Readme.md

 Since `pod` will always be generated using the pods structure we define `"forcePods": true` in the blueprint config.

-Before we can generate any of the compoents for the pod we will need to generate the pod.
+Before we can generate any of the components for the pod we will need to generate the pod.

 `bluprint generate pod todos`